How-to Guides

 Step 6 — Check budget status before each agent step (advanced)

-For long-running agents, poll the budget status API before each step to avoid being stopped mid-execution:
+For long-running agents, poll the budget status API before each step to avoid being stopped mid-execution. feature, department, and run_id are query parameters, not headers:

 import httpx